The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) have been widely used to describe complex phenomena in physical, biological, and engineering systems.
-Due to the random fluctuations, transition phenomena between dynamically significant states occur in nonlinear systems.
-Hence a practical issue is to capture the transition behavior between two metastable states and determine the \textbf{most probable transition path} (which will be introduced in next section) for the stochastic dynamical systems.
-The related topics have been widely studied by mathematicians and physicists, as in \cite{Kath1981path,Machlup1953,Faccioli2006,Zuckerman2000,Wang2006,Gobbo2012,Schulman1981,Wiegel1986,Wio2013,Khandekar2000,Chao2019,Huang2019,Lu2017} and references therein.
+Due to random fluctuations, transition phenomena between dynamically significant states occur in nonlinear systems.
+Hence, a practical issue is to capture the transition behavior between two metastable states and determine the \emph{most probable transition paths (MPTPs)} for the stochastic dynamical systems.
+This problem can be traced back to the derivation of the \emph{Onsager--Machlup action functional} (OM functional for short), which was firstly introduced by Onsager and Machlup to consider the probabilities of trajectories of thermodynamic states of an irreversible process, as a significant result of the theory of thermodynamic fluctuations \cite{OM53,MO53}.
+From the modern point of view, their works were devoted to SDEs with linear drifts and constant diffusion coefficients.
+A key step therein was to express the transition probability by Feynman's path integral.
+Later on, Tisza and Manning focused on the same issue for SDEs with nonlinear coefficients \cite{tisza1957fluctuations}.